- President Trump has repeatedly claimed that the post office is losing money on its deal with Amazon.

 So if Trump really wants to influence Amazon's relationship with the post office, he might be able to demand a rate reset.
 But according to some analysts, that could actually end up hurting the post office more than helping it.

-In a note to clients, Baird Equity Research said any rate negotiations would likely put "added financial stress on USPS."
+In a note to clients on Tuesday, Baird Equity Research said any rate negotiations would likely put "added financial stress on USPS."

 But the post office may not be as essential to Amazon.
 The Postal Service does deliver a good chunk of Amazon's packages.
 But the retailer also uses UPS, FedEx, DHL Express, a number of regional and specialty retailers, along with its own delivery service called Amazon Logistics.
 And it's reportedly developing even more ways to break into the delivery business.